-Note 3: Your Matlab code applying a transformation to the letter matrix (i.e., to the original_letter defined above) should mimic that in Part 2 of Project 4.
+Note 3: Your Matlab code applying a transformation to the letter matrix (i.e., to the original\letter defined above) should mimic that in Part 2 of Project 4.
 See its posted solution if you could not do that part yourself.

-(c) Write down a single matrix which represents the composition of the above two transformations in the specified order.
+(c) Write down a single matrix which represents the composition of the above two transformations in the order specified in part (b).
 Present a brief calculation, or give a Matlab command, showing how you have found this matrix.
+In what follows, I will refer to this transformation as $T_C$ and to its matrix as C (for Composition).